Working parents could be entitled to 30 hours funded childcare, and help with childcare costs through Tax-Free Childcare.

 Working parents includes: employed, self-employed and workers on a zero hour’s contract.

-To take up the 30 hours of free childcare families need to meet all the following criteria:
+To take up the 30 hours of funded childcare families need to meet all the following criteria:

 - Each parent earns less than £100,000 per year